cryostatio/cryostatio.github.io/guides/_subsections/capture-a-heap-dump.md

         <code>target</code> <b>JVM's</b> <i>Heap Dumps</i> table.
 All <code>Heap Dumps</code> that were
         saved from the current <code>target</code> will be listed here in their own table.
         Switching to a different <code>target</code> from the dropdown will list only the
         <code>Heap Dumps</code> archived from that source <code>target</code>.
 Alternatively, clearing the target will provide access to the All-Targets view.
 There is also an All-Archives view that allows access to all <code>Heap Dumps</code> currently available in storage.
-The name of the <code>Heap Dump</code> reflects the address of the <code>target</code> application.
       "
     %}
+    The name of the <code>Heap Dump</code> reflects the address of the <code>target</code> application.
+Heap dumps also support labels similar to Archived Recordings.
+See     <a href="#add-and-edit-recording-metadata-labels">
+        Add and Edit Recording Metadata Labels</a>.
   </li>
 </ol>